How to Clean Out a Junk Drawer

 How to Declutter a Junk Drawer

-Step #2.
-Gather up any trash you can see right off.
 This will help you make a dent in your junk drawer in a super simple and easy way.
-What we think is an overwhelming pile of clutter more often than not is buried under trash.
-Uncover what you need to deal with before you get started.
+Usually, what we think is an overwhelming pile of clutter more often than not is buried under trash.
+Uncover what you need to deal with before you get started sorting through things.

-Step #3.
-Gather up anything you can see quickly that belongs in another area.
-Batteries in the office or random nails and screws in the garage.
+This is anything you can see quickly that belongs in another drawer or room altogether.
+Batteries in the office, clothes in the laundry room, toys in the playroom, or random nails and screws in the garage.

-Step #5.
-Once you have gone through every single item, what you should have is a completely emptied out drawer.
 Take a few minutes now to clean it out.
-Wash the inside and out to make sure you are starting with a clean and fresh slate.
+Wash the inside and out including the tracks to make sure you are starting with a clean and fresh slate.

-Small baskets, I find work the best here.
-They are durable, work great to keep things corraled and come in just about every shape and size you can imagine.
-Don’t overthink this part.
-Your goal here is to just contain like items together so it is easier for you to find things when you need them.
+Small baskets, I find, work the best in a utility drawer.
+They are durable, work great to keep things corralled, and come in just about every shape and size you can imagine.
+Try not to overthink this step.
+Your goal here is to contain like items together so it is easier for you to find things when you need them.